-Get an up-close look at leaping monkeys, graceful giraffes, majestic bald eagles, and creatures exotic and native at Waco’s Cameron Park Zoo.
+Get an up-close look at leaping lemurs, graceful giraffes, majestic bald eagles, and creatures exotic and native at Waco’s Cameron Park Zoo.
 Situated on 52 acres of wooded terrain minutes away from downtown Waco, the zoo showcases hundreds of animals from around the world.
-Your journey starts at Gibbon Island and takes you past a range of other habitats home to such animals as, orangutans, capybara, cougars, jaguars, elephants, lions, tigers, rhinoceros, and komodo dragons.
-Along the way, stop by the Plaza Café (open year-round) or the Treetops Café (closed for winter) for a cool drink and something to eat.The zoo isn’t the only place to see wild animals.
-Visit the Bear Habitat on the campus of Baylor University to see its two esteemed residents: North American black bears named Judge Joy Reynolds and Judge Sue Sloan.
+Your journey starts at Gibbon Island and takes you past a range of other habitats home to such animals as orangutans, capybara, cougars, jaguars, elephants, lions, tigers, rhinoceros, and komodo dragons.

 Explore the Waco Downtown Cultural District

 Waco’s pristine rivers and breathtaking natural beauty provide much more than a scenic backdrop.
 In fact, you could base an entire stay in Waco on playing outdoors.
-Explore the Bosque and Brazos rivers by kayak for stunning views of verdant parks and Waco’s historic bridges.
+Rent a kayak or a stand-up paddleboard at Pura Vida Paddle and explore the Bosque and Brazos rivers for stunning views of verdant parks and Waco’s historic bridges.
 While you’re out there, try your luck at catching a catfish, largemouth and white bass, and crappie known to live here in abundance.

 Another way to see these rivers is by strolling or jogging the Waco Riverwalk, a paved route that follows the Brazos from Baylor University’s Ferrell Center to Cameron Park.
 The sprawling Lake Waco just to the west of downtown offers a staggering array of things to do outdoors.
-Hike the secluded trails at Lake Waco Wetlands and the Lake Waco Dam or go fishing, boating, and swimming at the five parks perched on Lake Waco’s shoreline.
+Hike the secluded trails at Lake Waco Wetlands, the Lake Waco Dam; or go fishing, boating, and swimming at the five parks perched on Lake Waco’s shoreline.

 Speaking of swimming, Lake Waco isn’t the only game in town.
 Add some thrills to your spills at Hawaiian Falls Waco Water Park.
 Body surf and swim in the large wave pool, get an adrenaline rush on the six-story Tempest Tower and the other rides and slides, and float along the 800-foot-long lazy river.